coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Prerequisites:** Base attack bonus +20, Divine Weapon Focus salient divine ability with the selected weapon.

-**Benefit:** This ability works like the fighter's Weapon Specialization feat, except that the deity receives a bonus on damage with the weapon equal to its divine rank.
+**Benefit:** This ability works like the fighter’s Weapon Specialization feat, except that the deity receives a bonus on damage with the weapon equal to its divine rank.